MicrosoftDocs/azure-devops-docs/docs/organizations/projects/restore-project.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '>= azure-devops-2019'
-ms.date: 02/06/2023
+ms.date: 06/20/2023
 ---

 # Restore a project

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-Sometimes we might delete a project in Azure DevOps by mistake.
-You can restore a deleted project up to 28 days after it was deleted.
-This article shows you how.
+If you delete a project in Azure DevOps by mistake, you can restore the project up to 28 days after it was deleted.

-> [!IMPORTANT]
-> You can only restore a project that's been deleted from an organization within the last 28 days.

 ## Prerequisites